gammaspire/f2p_starhunter_bot/README.md

 ```

   * Note that you will require the appropriate Discord access token in a token.env file in the same directory as main.py in order to run successfully.
 You are welcome to contact me directly (assuming we are collaborating on the same project!) or generate your own.
+  * Additionally, you will need an API key in order to pull from the dust.wiki Dashboard (and other Google Sheets).
+The name of the .json file from which my key is read is found in `pull_from_gs.py`.
+You will likely have to create a service account on Google Cloud in order to generate your own API key, and once you do so the .json file you need will automatically download.
+In lieu of an API key, a workaround might involve repeatedly saving the desired sheet as a .csv file and reading the cell data from there.

 ## Main Commands List
 * $loc location_shorthand